The only AI report you’ll need — download now 🤖

 We use Hubstaff ourselves, so we’ve built it to empower teams, promote autonomy, and fuel performance.
 It’s more than software.
 It’s a project management and productivity partner.

-Here’s why Hubstaff is the best solution for tracking time, productivity monitoring, payroll processing, and project management:
+Here’s why Hubstaff is the best solution for tracking time:

 1. Intelligent time tracking, built for every team, anywhere

 Track time across desktop, web, mobile, or Chrome extension devices.
-Teams can download Hubstaff, start tracking time, and work where and how they want (remote, hybrid, or in-field)
+Teams can download the Hubstaff time tracker, start tracking work hours, and work where and how they want (remote, hybrid, or in-field)

 Hubstaff’s versatility in time tracking sets it apart from the competition.
 Track from an array of different devices, while working offline, or automatically through geofenced Job sites.
 You can also import tasks from your favorite project management tools, track project budgets, and make real-time adjustments to prevent overrun.